September 18, 2012

 "I'm happy to be done," Williams said from on board the International Space Station Sunday (Sept.
 16) after she crossed the orbital finish line.
 "It wasn't easy, and I'm sure everybody in California's very happy to be done too."

-is the U.S. commander of the Expedition 33 crew aboard the space station, which is orbiting Earth about 240 miles (386 km) overhead.
-She used exercise equipment, including a stationary bicycle, treadmill
+Sunita Williams is the U.S. commander of the Expedition 33 crew aboard the space station, which is orbiting Earth about 240 miles (386 km) overhead.
+She used exercise equipment, including a stationary bicycle, treadmill, and a strength-training machine designed for weightlessness, to simulate the triathlon experience in space.

 After "swimming" half a mile (0.8 km), biking 18 miles (29 km), and running 4 miles (6.4 km), Williams finished with a time of one hour, 48 minutes and 33 seconds.